Oocyte cryopreservation: Success rates

 In the fall of 2009, The American Society for Reproductive Medicine (ASRM) issued an opinion on oocyte cryopreservation concluding that the science holds "great promise for applications in oocyte donation and fertility preservation" because recent laboratory modifications have resulted in improved oocyte survival, fertilization, and pregnancy rates from frozen-thawed oocytes in IVF.
 The ASRM noted that from the limited research performed to date, there does not appear to be an increase in chromosomal abnormalities, birth defects, or developmental deficits in the children born from cryopreserved oocytes.
-The ASRM recommended that, pending further research, oocyte cryopreservation should be introduced into clinical practice on an investigational basis and under the guidance of an Institutional Review Board (IRB).
+The ASRM recommended that pending further research, oocyte cryopreservation should be introduced into clinical practice on an investigational basis and under the guidance of an Institutional Review Board (IRB).
 As with any new technology, safety and efficacy must be evaluated and demonstrated through continued research.

 In October 2012, the ASRM lifted the experimental label from the technology for women with a medical need, citing success rates in live births, among other findings.
 However, they also warned against using it only to delay child-bearing.

 In 2014, a Cochrane systematic review was published.
 It compared vitrification (the newest technology) versus slow freezing (the oldest one).
-Key results of that review showed that the clinical pregnancy rate was almost 4 times higher in the oocyte vitrification group than in the slow freezing group, with moderate quality of evidence.
+Key results of that review showed that the clinical pregnancy rate was almost 4 times higher in the oocyte vitrification group than in the slow-freezing group, with moderate quality of evidence.

 Immature oocytes have been grown until maturation in vitro at a 10% survival rate, but no experiment has been performed to fertilize such oocytes.

 Cost

-The cost of the egg freezing procedure (without embryo transfer) in the United States, the United Kingdom and other European countries varies in between $5,000 and $12,000.
-This does not include the fertility medications involved in the procedure which can cost between $4,000 and $5,000.
-The cost of egg storage can vary from $100 to more than $1,000.
+The cost of the egg-freezing procedure (without embryo transfer) in the United States, the United Kingdom, and other European countries varies between $5,000 and $12,000.
+Specifically, in the UK, egg freezing costs range from approximately £3,300 to £3,900 for the procedure, with annual storage fees between £350 and £400.
+The cost of egg storage in other European countries can vary from $100 to more than $1,000.
 Provisional health programs do not cover social egg freezing.
 Furthermore, no provinces provide funding for IVF after social egg freezing.

-Medical tourism may have lower costs than performing egg freezing in high-cost countries like the US.
-Some well established medical tourism and IVF countries such as the Czech Republic, Ukraine and Cyprus offer egg freezing at competitive prices.
-It is a lower cost alternative to typical US options for egg freezing.
+Medical tourism may offer lower costs compared to performing egg freezing in high-cost countries like the US.
+Some well-established medical tourism and IVF countries such as the Czech Republic, Ukraine, Greece, and Cyprus offer egg freezing at competitive prices.
+It is a lower-cost alternative to typical US options for egg freezing.
 Spain and the Czech Republic are popular destinations for this treatment.

+Iranian insurance began to cover insurance incentives for women freezing their eggs in 2024.